-These lists are not all inclusive – if you see any blogs missing, please let me know!
+These lists are not all inclusive, as great content is being produced every day, and it is hard to keep up with it all – if you see any blogs missing, please let me know!

 It includes both blogs that are no longer being updated (but may still be of value to readers) as well as current and active blogs.

-Great perspectives and resources for and by Autistic parents parenting Autistic children include:
+Perspectives and resources for and by autistic parents parenting autistic children include:

 Aspergers like me